PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 the off-peak time, the CPU utilization even surged by 76.7% (`(79.3505-44.9134)/44.9134`).

-Clearly, now your PaddlePaddle machine learning jobs is running in the computing resource reservoir prepared for the rainy day.
+Clearly, now your PaddlePaddle machine learning jobs are running in the computing resource reservoir prepared for the rainy day.
 When the situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.